isomerpages/nlb-discovereads/_diy-resources/preschool-resources/school-holiday-specials.md

 Publisher: Burley Gate, Herefordshire: Otter-Barry Books, 2021 <br>

 Sixteen original play-rhymes that cover the events of a child's day from breakfast to bedtime, on themes like animals, bees, crocodiles, tractors, and many more.

+**All synopses taken from the respective publishers.
+The book covers are the copyright of the respective publishing companies.**

 ### **Saving Tigers**